Updated June 29, 2023

 - Save As (Ctrl + Shift + S): If you want to save your saved work again in a new location or with a new file format, then you can press Ctrl + Shift + S for save as an option.

-- Export Wave File (Ctrl + R): For exporting any wave file from this software, you can have the export command by pressing the Ctrl + R buttons of the keyboard.
+- Export Wave File (Ctrl + R): For exporting any wave file from this software, you can have the export command by pressing the Ctrl + R buttons on the keyboard.

-- Export Mp3 File (Ctrl + Shift + R): By the same way of exporting wave files, you can also export mp3 files from this software, and for this command, you have to press the Ctrl + Shift + R buttons of the keyboard.
+- Export Mp3 File (Ctrl + Shift + R): In the same way as exporting wave files, you can also export mp3 files from this software, and for this command, you have to press the Ctrl + Shift + R buttons of the keyboard.

 - Export MIDI File (Ctrl + Shift + M): By pressing Ctrl + Shift + M, you can export any file in MIDI file format.

 - Open Recent Files (Ctrl + 0, 1,….9): You can open recently used files of this software very quickly by pressing Ctrl + 0, Ctrl + 1….and so on; that means if you press Ctrl + 0, then it will open just last used file, and if you press Ctrl + 1 then it will open a file which is used before last used file and so on in this sequence.

 - Rearrange Windows (Ctrl + Shift + H): By pressing the keyboard’s Ctrl + Shift + H button, you can rearrange opened windows or tabs of this software.